-Octal to ASCII Conversion
+Octal to ASCII Converter

 This tool allows you to convert between octal (base-8) values and ASCII text characters.